-Young men are those who, while not yet having walked with God over a longer period of time and gotten to know Him (as is the case with a father who has experienced the truths of His Word first-hand), do know sound doctrine (in contrast to the child of the faith whom yet does not).
-They are strong against sin and error because the word of God abides in them, which is synonymous with having knowledge of His Word.
-Per the descriptors given of a young man in this passage, it is via this knowledge that this believer has overcome the deceitfulness of the evil one.
+Young men are those who, while not yet having walked with God over a longer period of time and gotten to know Him (as is the case with a father who has experienced the truths of His Word firsthand), do know sound doctrine (in contrast to the child of the faith).
+Young men are strong against sin and error because the word of God abides in them, which is synonymous with having knowledge of His Word.
+Per the descriptors given of a young man in this passage, this believer, via his knowledge, has overcome the deceitfulness of the evil one.

 D. FATHER OF THE FAITH

-The father of the faith is the one whom John depicts as the most spiritually mature; he has a deep, abiding knowledge of the Eternal God: twice John states, he knows Him.
-This is commensurate with Philippians 3:10 wherein the Apostle Paul states regarding himself (himself a father of the faith), that I may know Him.
-Accordingly:
+The father of the faith is the one John depicts as the most spiritually mature; he has a deep, abiding knowledge of the eternal God.
+John twice states that he knows Him.
+This descriptor is commensurate with Philippians 3:10, wherein the Apostle Paul states regarding himself (as a father of the faith), that I may know Him.… Accordingly, the following is true:

 V. SUMMARY OF THE THREE STAGES OF SPIRITUAL GROWTH

 All three of the aforementioned stages of spiritual growth are related to commensurate knowledge.
-The point again, that which makes this passage worth mentioning at length, is that one can only become a father in the faith and have profound intimacy with God by first becoming a believer, who herein is termed a little child in the faith as a result.
-The little child then grows to become a young man by being strong in the Word which implies obtaining knowledge.
-It is from that vantage point that He becomes a father in the faith.
-Proverbs 22:17 is a fitting summation: Apply your mind to my knowledge.
+The point again, that which makes this passage worth mentioning at length, is that one can only become a father in the faith and have profound intimacy with God by first becoming a believer, who herein is termed a little child in the faith.
+The little child then grows to become a young man by being strong in the Word, which implies obtaining knowledge.
+From this vantage point he becomes a father in the faith.
+Proverbs 22:17b is a fitting summation: apply your mind to my knowledge.